thrive-spectrexq/ThriveERP/README.md

 ### Requirements

 * .NET 9 SDK
-* Visual Studio 2026 or later (or VS Code with C# Dev Kit)
+* Visual Studio 2026 or later, JetBrains Rider, or VS Code with the C# Dev Kit and Avalonia extension
-* Windows 10/11 (WPF is Windows-only — see note below)

-> **Note:** WPF ties you to Windows.
-If cross-platform desktop support (macOS/Linux) matters for your target customers, consider **Avalonia UI** instead of WPF now, before the UI layer grows — retrofitting later is expensive.
+* Windows 10/11, macOS 12+, or a modern Linux distribution (Avalonia UI is cross-platform, so ThriveERP is no longer tied to a single OS)

 ---